ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/files.markdown

-﻿#Files
+#Files

-RavenFS can stores data by using one of the following storage engines: Esent or Voron.
-You can choose that at the moment of creating a new file system.
+RavenFS can store data by using one of the following storage engines: Esent or Voron.
+You can choose one of them while creating a new file system.

 ##What is a file?

-A file in Raven File System consists of:
+A file in the Raven File System consists of:

 * name (full path),
 * total size,